Cash flow is how you ensure you have enough cash on hand to cover your basic short-term expenses such as operations and payroll.

 It tells you how much cash and cash equivalents you have at the end of the period and how that amount compares to your opening balance.

-If your net increase in cash is a positive value, then your business has brought in more cash and cash equivalents than it has used during the reporting period, and you have a positive cash flow.
+If your net increase in cash is positive, then your business has brought in more cash and cash equivalents than it has used during the reporting period.
+You have a positive cash flow.

-If the net increase in cash is negative, this means you have an overall negative cash flow, and more cash has left your business than you brought in.
+If the net increase in cash is negative, this means you have an overall negative cash flow, and more cash has left your business than was brought in.